kartonfarkas/api_docs/source/suite/emails/email_list.rst

 * *email_category* = The category identifier for this email, for more info see :doc:`../emails/email_categories`.
 * *filter* = The filter identifier.
 Available filters can be retrieved via :doc:`../contacts/segment_list`.
 * *contactlist* = The contact list identifier.
 Contact lists can be retrieved via :doc:`../contacts/contact_list_list`.
-* *cc_list* = The contact list ID, if the email is sent, this contact list also receives it.
+* *cc_list* = The ID of the contact list which will receive a copy of the email when sent.
 Only works if BCC List is enabled.
 * *status* = The status of the email, for more info see :doc:`../appendices/email_status`.
 * *api_status* = The launch status of the email, for more info see :doc:`../appendices/launch_status`.
 * *api_error* = Any specific errors related to the endpoints or methods, for more info see :doc:`../appendices/error_codes`.